danielrogowski/momime/Assembly/src/main/deploy/readme.txt

     Browse to the location where your original MoM 1.31 stores all its .LBX files, select any .LBX file (doesn't matter which one) and click OK.

+ 3) The server requires Java (JRE) 7 to run.

- 3) The server also needs configuring.
+ 4) The server also needs configuring.
 In the main folder, the same location as this readme.txt, you'll notice two files with -sample in the name.
 Copy both of these to the same location, removing the -sample (so for MoMIMEServerConfig-sample.xml gets copied to MoMIMEServerConfig.xml, and MoMIMEServerLogging-sample.properties